The way to admission

 → B2 Language level (at the time of admission)

-If no corresponding proof is provided by the end of the deadline, enrolment for the degree programme is not possible.
+If no corresponding original proof is provided by the end of the enrolment period, an enrolment for the degree programme is not possible.

-Within the framework of the admission examination: Proof of German language proficiency must be provided by means of a German language examination within the framework of the admission examination.
-The submission of certificates as proof is not possible.
+**Within the framework of the admission examination: The required language level will be checked during the entrance examination.
+The submission of certificates as proof is not necessary.

-Until the end of the 2nd semester: The German language skills can be proven by passing the German language examination within the framework of the admission examination, by presenting a certificate or by means of a positively completed German language course at the University Mozarteum Salzburg.
+***Until the end of the 2nd semester: The required language skills can be proven by presenting a certificate (see overview below) or by means of a positively completed German language course at the Mozarteum University Salzburg.

 The proof must be provided by the end of the 2nd semester at the latest and must be submitted in the original, otherwise it is not possible to continue the studies.